Patient Perspective

 • Lower the amount of light around you

-• Do quiet activities like listening to music, reading with a yellow light*, taking a warm shower/bath, etc.
+• Establish a regular routine.
+Do quiet activities like listening to music, reading with a yellow light, taking a warm shower/bath, etc. Also consider a cup of chamomile or kava tea, which can provide sedative or relaxation effects.

 • Write down a list of your next day activities and leave the paper and your thoughts, planning, worries, etc. in a room outside of your bedroom.